The Franchise Forum

 For example, suppose you have the opportunity to open a second franchise unit.
 Your current unit has $100,000 in debt.
 Opening the second unit will cost $600,000.
 Your earnings before interest, taxes, depreciation and amortization (EBITDA) are $250,000.
 Oftentimes, lenders will limit how much capital they make available to approximately three times annual EBITDA.

-"We can do a $700,000 loan to pay off the existing loan and open the new unit, all without any out-of-pocket cash," Joe says.
+"We can do a $700,000 loan to pay off the existing loan and open the new unit, all without any out-of-pocket cash," Ben says.
 "We base the entirety of the decision on the existing unit.
 That's a refi-recap."

 Qualifying for refinancing and recapitalization

 Business performance is also an essential factor for recapitalization eligibility.
 "Franchisees need to be profitable.
-Qualification is going to be pretty focused on how well their unit is performing," Joe says.
+Qualification is going to be pretty focused on how well their unit is performing," Ben says.
 "It's a tool successful unit operators can use, but they can't do it if the money they need is above and beyond what their earnings support."

 Whether you're looking to address existing debt in favor of better terms or borrow against a debt-free business to fund new franchise units, there are options available.
 Keep in mind your ability to combine refinancing and recapitalization to leverage both debt and equity as part of your growth strategy.
 Such arrangements offer the flexibility many franchisees require in order to become successful multi-unit operators.